 There are two ways to create app installation files: cloud and local.
 Cloud means that ArcGIS will create the installation files for you.
 Local means you need to install the development tools locally and generate the installation files yourself.

 To use either method, use the AppStudio Make tool.
-Make requires an AppStudio for ArcGIS Standard license.
+Make requires an ArcGIS AppStudio Developer Edition license.

 Create app installation files with local Make

 - Select your app in AppStudio and choose the Make tool.

 - Switch to the Local tab.